 What would have been the result had the plot to create an African American republic succeeded?

-Would the world’s first African American republic have fared better than other African republics, say Liberia of Haiti?
+Would the world’s first African American republic have fared better than other African republics like Liberia of Haiti?

 Leave your comments below!